fairlydurable/useful-cmds/README.md

   web       Open web UI of temporal server
 ```

 **tflow** - Start, stop, list or inspect a Temporal tutorial Workflow.
 The Workflow JSON data defaults to _"Hello World"_, as a JSON string.
-The Task-Queue used is `io.temporal.TutorialTaskQueue`; the Workflow type is `TutorialWorkflow`.
+The Task-Queue used is `TutorialTaskQueue`; the Workflow type is `TutorialWorkflow`.
 I may change this at some point.

 ```
 $ tflow